-- Company doesn't have any Benami Property, where any Proceeding has been Initiated or Pending against the Company for holding any benami Property. - Company doesn't have execute any transaction with companies Struck off. - The Company doesn't have any charges or satisfaction which is yet to be registered with ROC beyond statutory period. - The Company has not traded or invested in crypto-currency or Virtual Currency during the financial year. - The Company Doesn't have not any transaction which is not recorded in Books of Account that has been surrendered or disclose as income during the year. - The company Doesn't give any advanced or received any loans from foreign entity. - The company has not borrowed funds from banks and financial institutions on the basis of security of current assets. - There are no downstream companies and hence no disclosure is required to be made under clause 87 of section 2 of the Act read with the Companies(restriction of number of layers) Rules, 2017. - The company has not defaulted in repayment of principal or interest on borrowings availed from various agencies.
-The company has not been declared as a wilful defaulter by any of the lending agencies or government company. - The company does not have any immovable property where the title deeds are not in the name of the company. - The funds borrowed from various agencies have been utilised for the purpose for which it has been availed. - The company has not advance or loaned or invested funds (either from borrowed funds or share premium or any other sources or kind of funds) to any other person or entity (ies), including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; - The company has not received any funds from any person or entity (ie), including foreign entity ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+- The Company doesn't have any Benami Property, where any Proceeding has been Initiated or Pending against the Company for holding any benami Property. - The Company doesn't have execute any transaction with companies Struck off. - The Company doesn't have any charges or satisfaction which is yet to be registered with ROC beyond statutory period. - The Company has not traded or invested in crypto-currency or Virtual Currency during the financial year. - The Company doesn't have not any transaction which is not recorded in Books of Account that has been surrendered or disclose as income during the year. - The Company doesn't give any advanced or received any loans from foreign entity. - The Company has not borrowed funds from banks and financial institutions on the basis of security of current assets. - There are no downstream companies and hence no disclosure is required to be made under clause 87 of section 2 of the Act read with the Companies (Restriction on Number of Layers) Rules, 2017. - The Company has not defaulted in repayment of principal or interest on borrowings availed from various agencies.
+The Company has not been declared as a wilful defaulter by any of the lending agencies or government company. - The Company does not have any immovable property where the title deeds are not in the name of the company. - The funds borrowed from various agencies have been utilised for the purpose for which it has been availed. - The Company has not advanced or loaned or invested funds (either from borrowed funds or share premium or any other sources or kind of funds) to any other person or entity(ies), including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; - The Company has not received any funds from any person(s) or entity(ies), including foreign entity ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-Note 41 : The Company has entered into an agreement with MOR to implement the project including its operation and maintenance for a period of 30 years.
+Note 41: The Company has entered into an agreement with MOR to implement the project including its operation and maintenance for a period of 30 years.
 As per this agreement, the company will charge track access charges for use of this facility.
 The amount shown in the financial statement under Capital Work in Progress/Property, Plant & Equipment represents the expenditure incurred by the company on construction of Eastern and Western Dedicated Rail Freight Corridors.
-However, C&AG had different view on such classification in the financial statement for the year ended March 31.
-2018.
+However, C&AG had different view on such classification in the financial statement for the year ended 31st March 2018.